dcejagon/Term-Project/README.md

 |  1   | 2020 Al Extrusion     | Amazon                |   $19.99  |

 ### Sketch of Pen Plotter
 The initial sketch of our system is shown below.
-This design features prelinimary dimensions and a sketch of the general shape and motion of our system.
+This design features preliminary dimensions and a sketch of the general shape and motion of our system.
 The blue lines depict the direction that the system may move, and the axis that this motion occurs on.
 For example, the curved blue arrows and the Theta axis show that our "arm" will rotate